About the Study

 E. Coli bacteria normally live in the intestines of health people and animals.
 Most varieties of E Coli are harmless, however there are a few strains that can cause severe abdominal cramps, diarrhea and vomiting.
 E Coli can also cause bacteremia and bloodstream infections (sepsis).
 These infections generally occur in the elderly who are already contending with multiple medical problems, which has a significant morbidity and mortality associated with bacteremia.
 There is also a worldwide emergence of multi-drug-resistant strains making therapy more challenging.
 The study vaccine would cover 10 of the most problematic subtypes of E Coli.
 These also tend to be the subtypes where drug resistance is developing.

 Rochester Clinical Research is currently enrolling individuals between the ages of 60-85 who are generally healthy.
-The purpose of this study is to evaluate the safety and effectiveness of the study vaccine that may protect against E Coli that could cause sepsis.
+The study is to evaluate the safety and effectiveness of the study vaccine that may protect against E Coli that could cause sepsis.
+Compensation is available up to $300 for time and travel for those who qualify.

 - Ages 60-85 years old